larpo1/lavanda-website/src/pages/features/real-time-analytics.md

 ---
 templateKey: feature-page
 title: Real-time Operations Analytics
-h1: Get the bigger picture
+h1: See a bigger picture
 featureSubtitle: >-
   Try real-time operational oversight the Lavanda way.
 With Lavanda PMS each user can customize their own dashboard to suit their role.
 Surface the data